-- A. Animals that are kept on the premises of the center or that interact with children at the center shall be vaccinated if applicable. - B. Animals which are, or are suspected of being, ill or infested with external lice, fleas and ticks or internal worms shall be removed from contact with children. - C. Monkeys, bats, ferrets, poisonous animals, reptiles, psittacine birds (birds of the parrot family), stray animals, or wild or dangerous animals shall not be in areas accessible to children during the hours children are in care. - D. Animals that have shown aggressive behavior shall not be kept in the center or on the grounds. - E. All animal excrement shall be removed promptly, disposed of properly, and, if indoors, the soiled area cleaned and sanitized. - F. If a child is bitten by an animal while in care, the following procedures shall be followed: - 1.
+- A. Animals that are kept on the premises of the center or that interact with children at the center shall be vaccinated if applicable. - B. Animals which are, or are suspected of being, ill or infested with external lice, fleas and ticks or internal worms shall be removed from contact with children. - C. Monkeys, bats, ferrets, poisonous or dangerous animals, reptiles, psittacine birds (birds of the parrot family), shall not be accessible to children during the hours children are in care and the licensee shall ensure that children shall not have direct physical contact with such animals.
+The licensee shall ensure that children do not come in physical contact with stray or wild animals. - D. Animals that have shown aggressive behavior shall not be kept in the center or on the grounds. - 1901 E. All animal excrement shall be removed promptly, disposed of properly, and, if indoors, the soiled area cleaned and sanitized. - F. If a child is bitten by an animal while in care, the following procedures shall be followed: - 1.
 The site of the bite shall be washed with soap and water immediately; - 2.
-Appropriate first aid shall be administered immediately including appropriate medical attention if necessary: - 3.
+Appropriate first aid shall be administered immediately including appropriate medical attention if necessary; - 3.
 The child's parent and the local health department shall be notified immediately to report the animal bite incident; and - 4.
-The incident shall be documented in the child's record as required by 8VAC20-781-60 and a written report shall be given to the parent as required by 8VAC20-781-410.
+The incident shall be documented in the child's record as required by 8VAC20-781-50 and a written report shall be given to the parent as required by 8VAC20-781-400.

-G. Manure shall be removed from barns, stables, and corrals at least once a day and stored and disposed of in a manner to prevent the breeding of flies.
+1911 G. Manure shall be removed from barns, stables, and corrals at least once a day and stored and disposed of in a manner to prevent the breeding of flies.